davidkim827/sms_scraper/README.md

 multithreading for IO
 etc.

-P.S. plz don't yell at me for my PEP8 formatting... pylint is very strict lulOA
+P.S. plz don't yell at me for my PEP8 formatting... pylint is very strict lul